 Some of the calibration schemes pertain specifically to the unique design of the CSC Tensiometer and its application of torsion balance concepts.

 Our tensiometers determine vertical force by measuring the twist or torsion in a wire.
-Starting from an equilibrium point where a our scale dial is at zero;
+Starting from an equilibrium point where our scale dial is at zero:

 1. We pull a duNouy ring through a liquid surface

 2. This twists the wire as it resists the surface tension force and

 3. We measure the amount of twist or torsion in the wire needed to pull the ring completely through the surface.

 A calibration procedure is needed to produce a measurement in accepted units of surface tension (dynes/cm), as well as obtaining a reading that relates to a traceable measure or value.
 Thus, the real answer is all three of the above; the Tensiometer is working, working correctly and the results are traceable.

 I shall describe the procedure which assures that a test reading is accurate.

 - Set up the Tensiometer so the indicator is on the “0” line in the mirror and the dial reads Zero.
 Like a Seesaw or Teeter Totter, in balance with equal sized kids (Ralph and Rachel) on either side.
 The ring (Ralph) on “teeter” side and the arm (Rachel) on the “totter” side.

 - Now we add a known weight to the ring which pulls down the indicator.
 (We hand Ralph some free weights).